 The resolution of these data could also influence results.
 In geohashing we currently use the 4 character size corresponding to 28 by 20 kilometers (Haugen 2020).
 We could also try:

-• Making the grid cells larger: Currently the data are finding significant results in 91% of grid cells so increasing the sample at the cost of predictive resolution offers very limited benefit.
+• Making the grid cells larger: Currently the data are finding significant results in most grid cells so increasing the sample at the cost of predictive resolution offers very limited benefit.

 • Making the grid cells smaller: We attempt to approximate this in the sub-unit size results with simulation of 5 character geohashes.
-That said, this lowers the frequency with which a grid cell sees significant results by more than half though this number can vary from simulation to simulation.
+That said, this lowers the frequency with which a grid cell sees significant results substantially though this number can vary from simulation to simulation.
 This makes sense as the 5 character level nears the resolution of the underlying data so increasing resolution introduces unacceptable noise.

 Altogether, we continue to suggest use of the 4 character geohash.